 The Arizona Department of Corrections was established by Laws 1968, Chapter 198.
 Statutory authority is found at A.R.S. §§41-1601 et seq.

-The Department is overseen by a director that is appointed by the governor.
+The Department is overseen by a director who is appointed by the Governor.
 The director must be experienced in adult correctional programs, and have qualifications and training for managing a modern penal system.

-The Department has four divisions.
+The Department has four divisions (Arizona Auditor General, 2011 Performance Audit Sunset Review).
 The Administrative Services Division manages a variety of administrative functions for the Department including financial services; information technology; facilities maintenance and construction; planning, budgeting, and research.

 The Offender Operations Division is responsible for the operation and security of state-run prisons.
 This division determines an offender’s custody level and prison assignment, and calculates inmates’ sentence length and release date.
 Private prisons contracted with the Department are monitored by the Contract Beds Bureau of this division.
 Offender Operations also contains the Community Corrections Unit, which retains and monitors inmates granted parole to complete their sentence out in the community.